ashbaldry/ashbaldry.github.io/_posts/2023-08-xx-designer-0-3-0-release.md

 tags: [rstats, package, shiny, designer]
 ---

-With the upcoming release of [{designer}](ashbaldry.github.io/designer/), one of the key features is the ability to saving and sharing templates within the application.
-By including it as part of the application, rather than having to bookmark specific IDs, it makes it easier to use and maintain multiple wireframes.
-Rather than using the bookmark directory of the shiny application, a shared directory is created to hold all the templates that can be read by multiple users, allowing multiple people to use and update existing templates.
+With the upcoming release of [{designer}](ashbaldry.github.io/designer/), one of the key features is the ability to save and share templates; by including it as part of the application, this removes the need to bookmark specific IDs, and makes it easier to use and maintain multiple wireframes.
+Instead of using the bookmark directory of the shiny application, a shared directory is created to hold all the templates that can be read by multiple users, allowing multiple people to use and update existing templates.

 <figure>
 <video width="600" height="400" controls>